Who Killed Sharon Harper?

 It is quite interesting, in fact somewhat concerning that this mysterious man with the long hair has never come forward in order to eliminate himself from police enquiries.
-There have also been appeals for a dark coloured car that was reportedly seen parked in the Shepherd Construction car park at 3:35am on July 2nd 1994 very close to the shrubbery where Sharon’s body was found.
+There have also been appeals for a dark-coloured car that was reportedly seen parked in the Shepherd Construction car park at 3:35 am on July 2nd 1994 very close to the shrubbery where Sharon’s body was found.

 Now, this is where things become interesting and quite dark.
-During Jarad Adams research into the Grantham murders he raised a very valid point that a dark blue BMW had been seen in the driveway of Julie Pacey’s house, the other lady killed just a few weeks after Sharon in Grantham.
+During Jarad Adams's research into the Grantham murders he raised a very valid point that a dark blue BMW had been seen in the driveway of Julie Pacey’s house, the other lady killed just a few weeks after Sharon in Grantham.
 You can read that blog by clicking Here

-Curiously despite reports of a dark blue BMW car being seen on the driveway of Pacey’s home and even a sighting of her driving the same car, the vehicle has never been found and no-one has come forward to be eliminated or to explain the mystery car.
+Curiously despite reports of a dark blue BMW car being seen on the driveway of Pacey’s home and even a sighting of her driving the same car, the vehicle has never been found and no one has come forward to be eliminated or to explain the mystery car.
 In fact, Lincolnshire police seem to have paid little or no attention to it during “intensive” investigations.

-My feeling is that the car that was seen in the entrance to the construction site and the dark blue BMW parked on Julie Pacey’s driveway could well be one and the same car, possibly driven by a killer.
+My feeling is that the car that was seen at the entrance to the construction site and the dark blue BMW parked on Julie Pacey’s driveway could well be one and the same car, possibly driven by a killer.

 There have been a total of five arrests in this case to date but nobody has thus far been charged or convicted, There have been suggestions that the murder of Sharon Harper could have been the work of Christopher Halliwell but I doubt this very much.